octue/django-gcp/README.md

 It's pretty straightforward to get going, but it's good to get in touch first, especially if you're planning a big feature.

+### Set up

-Open the project in codespaces, a vscode .devcontainer or your favourite IDE or editor (if the latter you'll need to set up docker-compose yourself), then:
+Open the project in codespaces, a vscode .devcontainer (which is configured out of the box for you) or your favourite IDE or editor (if the latter you'll need to set up `docker compose` yourself).

+Make sure all the dependencies are installed:

 ```
 poetry install
 ```

+### Run the tests

 Run the tests: